plutoscarab/Arafel/README.md

 rewrite the compiler in Arafel instead of F#.

 I called it Arafel because I wanted to use the ".af" file extension, and because it's probably going to be slow as f*@# at first.
-REPL interpreter to start, then full-file interpreter, then transpiler.
-I don't have much interest going further than that.
+I don't have much interest going further than doing a transpiler.
+I hate REPLs but I started one anyway, but now I'm abandoning it.
+I'm a compiler-loop guy.

 I have a love/hate relationship with "partial application" in functional programming.
 It's cool, it makes programs concise, but I find that it can make